DeSoto House Hotel

 Galena, Illinois · Est. 1855

-The oldest operating hotel in Illinois, built in 1855 as the center of Galena's political and social activities.
-Abraham Lincoln spoke from its Main Street balcony in 1856, and Stephen Douglas spoke from the same balcony in 1858.
-Famous guests have included Ulysses S. Grant.
+Illinois' oldest operating hotel, open since 1855 and once the heart of Galena's political scene.
+Abraham Lincoln spoke from its balcony in 1856, Stephen Douglas from the same spot two years later, and Ulysses S. Grant was a regular guest.

 👻